-Additional notes: The minimum requirement for the application to be considered a success would be the successful visualisation of the mechanical and chemical engineering majors.
-The client would like for the project to be adapted for all engineering majors and if successful there, for all other majors offered by UWA.
+Additional notes: The minimum requirement for the application to be considered a success would be the successful visualisation of the mechanical and software engineering majors.
+The client would like for the project to be expanded to all engineering majors and across multiple years, time permitting..